STATUTES OF THE SOVEREIGN, KNIGHTLY AND NOBLE ORDER OF THE LION AND THE BLACK CROSS (OLBC)

 DUTIES OF MEMBERS

-16. Members of the Order are expected to propagate the Order and the interests of the Abbey-Principality of San Luigi by every proper means in their power.
+15. Members of the Order are expected to propagate the Order and its interests by every proper means in their power.
 They are required to maintain contact with the Grand Master or His Representatives, and to advise promptly of any change of address.
 They are required also to avoid all political entanglements or discussions in their capacity as members, whether collectively or singly.

-17. On 1 January each year, members are liable for an annual Oblation in amount as may be fixed from time to time.
+16. On 1 January each year, members are liable for an annual Oblation in amount as may be fixed from time to time.
 Serving clergy and others who are on limited incomes may be exempted from this obligation at the discretion of the Grand Master.
-Members who do not meet this obligation, not having been exempted, will be considered inactive and may not use the designations or insignia of the Order, nor attend its meetings, until such time as they have discharged their liabilities.
+Members who do not meet this obligation, not having been exempted, will be considered inactive and may not use the designations of the Order or wear its Insignia, nor attend its meetings, until such time as they have discharged their liabilities.
+The payment of Oblations is to be administered according to the strict instructions of the Grand Master and no third party not authorized by him may collect Oblations from members.

-18. In the general course of events an annual Meeting of the San Luigi Orders will normally be scheduled at a Central London venue at which new members may be formally invested by the Grand Master.
-Members will be required to contribute an amount to be advised to assist the Orders to cover their costs in organising such an event.
-In addition, such occasions will normally include a collection to be applied to those worthwhile and charitable causes supported by the Abbey-Principality.
+17. In the general course of events an annual Investiture of the San Luigi Orders will normally be scheduled at which new members may be formally invested by the Grand Master.
+In addition, such occasions will normally include a collection to be applied to those worthwhile and charitable causes supported by the San Luigi Orders.
 Additional meetings will be held as circumstances warrant.

 INSIGNIA OF THE ORDER